johnpfield/psi-jee/README.md

 The generated JAR file can then be found in the `psi-jee/target` subdirectory (and in your local Maven repository).
 This JAR can be deployed to Geronimo via the operators console.

 Log into the Geronimo console, e.g. point your browser at http://localhost:8080/console and authenticate as the system manager.
 Once in the console pages, look to the left hand side pane and choose the Navigator's `Advanced` console view.
-Next, in the tree, view choose `Resources`.
-Below Resources, choose `Repository`.
-From the `Repository Viewer` page, locate the `Add Archive to Repository` heading and choose the `browse...` button.
+Next, in the tree view, choose `Resources`.
+Below `Resources`, choose `Repository`.

+From the `Repository Viewer` page, locate the `Add Archive to Repository` heading, and then choose the `browse...` button.
 Navigate to the JAR file on your local disk.
 Enter the groupId as "com.gopivotal.security", and then click `install` to upload the JAR to the repository.

 If all goes well, you should see a confirmation message, and the PSI JAR should appear in the list of components on the bottom half of the page.
 The interceptor is now ready for use in your application.

 ### Update Application Deployment Descriptor and Redeploy